 The investigation process depends on the cause of the construction site accident.

 - Truck and Other Vehicle Accidents.
 One of the most common causes of personal injury and wrongful death at a work zone is bad driving.
 Workers get run over by dump trucks and other large construction vehicles, and collisions between two of these vehicles can be devastating.
 We look at a number of issues, including whether the at-fault driver was adequately trained, had a history of accidents, had a history of drug or alcohol abuse, and other factors.
 In addition there are a number of businesses that may be legally responsible, including the owner of the at fault vehicle, the general contractor, a subcontractor, the maker of the vehicle (or a defective part), and others.

 - Explosion.
 We are one of the few law firms in the nation that regularly represents employees who are injured in explosions while on the job.
 In a recent case, we won $10 million for a person who was severely burned and suffered permanent brain damage when a house under construction blew up.
-Attorneys Fred Pritzker and Eric Hageman found evidence that the cause was a propane leak and that the tank had been improperly filled, resulting in the loss of the odorant that would have allowed our client to smell the propane gas.
+Attorneys from Pritzker Hageman found evidence that the cause was a propane leak and that the tank had been improperly filled, resulting in the loss of the odorant that would have allowed our client to smell the propane gas.

 - Falls.
 Construction site accidents are most commonly due to falls, often resulting from improperly designed or erected scaffolding, faulty ladders, or unprotected holes in flooring.
 In 2001, the Bureau of Labor Statistics reported that falls accounted for more than one-third of all construction site fatalities.
 See “Construction Site Fall Wrongful Death.”

 - Electrocution.
 The second most common construction accident is an electrocution accident.
 Construction workers often find themselves working near power lines, which places them at an extremely high risk of electrocution if proper safety measures are not followed.